Continuous Strategy Replicator Dynamics for Multi--Agent Learning: Model

 The game proceeds as follows: At each time step, each agent chooses an action, receives a reward that depends on the collective action of all the agents, and update his strategies accordingly.
 Each agent has a $Q$--function that encodes the relative utility of actions.
 Those Q--functions are updated after each time an agent selects an action, according to the following reinforcement rule~\cite{Watkins92}:

-where $f_i(x_i; x_{-i}) $ is the reward of the agent $i$ when he takes the action $x_i$ and the rest of the agents take the collective action $x_{-i}$.
+where $f_i(x_i; x_{-i}) $ is the reward of the agent $i$ when he takes the action $x_i$ and the rest of the agents take the collective action $x_{-i}$, and $\alpha$ is the learning rate.

 Next, we have to specify how agents choose actions based on $Q$--functions.
-There are several action--selection mechanisms.
-Here we focus on the so called {\em Boltzmann exploration}, where the probability of selecting a particular action $x_i$ is given as
+Among several action--selection mechanisms, here we focus on the so called {\em Boltzmann exploration}~\cite{Kaelbling,SuttonBarto}, where the probability density of selecting a particular action $x_i$ is given as

-where $C(t)$ is simply a (time--dependent) normalization constant:
+where $C_i(t)$ is simply a (time--dependent) normalization constant:

 and where $\beta\equiv 1/T$ is a parameter that controls the exploration/exploitation tradeoff, and has a meaning of inverse temperature owing to the analogy with statistical--mechanical systems.
+Note that in the zero temperature limit $\beta\rightarrow \infty$, the distribution Equation~\ref{eq:px} becomes strongly peaked over those strategies which maximize the Q--function.
+This corresponds to the greedy selection mechanism, where agents do not perform any explorations over currently sub--optimal strategies.
+Conversely, in the opposite (high temperature) limit $\beta \rightarrow 0$, the strategy profile becomes independent on the Q--function, and strategies are chosen randomly with equal probability.

 We now assume that the agents interact many times between two consecutive updates of their strategies.
 In this case, the reward of the $i$--th agent in Equation~\ref{eq:q1} should be understood in terms of the {\em average reward}, where the averaging is done over the strategies of other agents in the system.
 Specifically, taking the limit $\delta t \rightarrow 0$, we can rewrite Equation~\ref{eq:q1} as follows: